cferdinandi/catch-em-all/docs/testing.md

 An accessibility test was also conducted on this app.
 This included...

 - Google Lighthouse automated testing
+- E2E with Playwright test to ensure focus is shifted properly on page navigation
 - Manually checking colors using the [Color Oracle color blindness simulator](https://colororacle.org).
 - Manually navigating the site with a keyboard.
 - Manually testing with a screen reader.